Goldblade: History

 Goldblade formed in Manchester in the mid 1990s playing what they called "punk rock hooligan blues", and what was described in The Independent as "a shamelessly fundamentalist collision of The Ramones, James Brown and The Stooges".
 The band toured a lot and signed to Ultimate Records.
 Their debut single, "Soul Power", was single of the week in the NME, and their third single "Strictly Hardcore" was a minor UK UK Singles Chart hit.
-The band's debut album Home Turf was released in 1997 on the Ultimate Records label, produced by Gavin Monaghan.
+The band's debut album Home Turf was released in 1997 on the Ultimate Records label, produced by multiplatinum producer Gavin Monaghan.

-Their second album, Drop The Bomb, was recorded in Brighton at The Levellers' studio, and again released on Ultimate Records (TOPP CD071) in May 1998.
+Their second album, Drop the Bomb, was recorded in Brighton at The Levellers' studio, and again released on Ultimate Records (TOPP CD071) in May 1998.
 The single "Hairstyle" saw an improbable live appearance on children's Saturday morning TV on CD:UK.

-Do You Believe In The Power of Rock n' Roll? was released in summer 2002 on the independent label Twenty Stone Blatt Records.
+Do You Believe in the Power of Rock n' Roll? was released in summer 2002 on the independent label Twenty Stone Blatt Records.
 The band toured Germany previewing new songs for the album.
 Guitarist Jay Taylor left shortly after recording, to concentrate on his own band Bonebox.
 Rebel Songs was released in the UK by Captain Oi!
 Records (AHOY CD252) in 2005, and in Germany via KB-Records.
 Mutiny was released in the UK by Captain Oi!
 Records (AHOY CD305) in September 2008.
 The album was also released in Germany via KB-Records (KB 037) in a vinyl only edition.
 "Riot!
 Riot" was used on the soundtrack for the film Green Street 2: Stand Your Ground.
 The band's world tour included a stadium gig in Russia and a headline show in Algeria where they were the first western rock band to play the country for 20 years.